djui/docker-vmdktool/README.md

-# vmdktool Docker container
+# vmdktool Docker image

-A Docker container that allow to use [vmdktool](http://www.awfulhak.org/vmdktool/) for converting VMDK images.
+A Docker image that allow to use [vmdktool](http://www.awfulhak.org/vmdktool/) for converting VMDK images.

 No VirtualBox or VMWare required.